 Solus pamphlet distribution is relevant only in areas where your distribution company can’t find anyone to share your drop with.
-This can happen in areas in which other clients don’t have much interest.

 You might also select Solus deliveries for campaigns that are very specific and small in size.
 A very good example of this is an estate agent advertising a successful sale of a house to the local community.

 Drops like this might consist of only a couple hundred pamphlets and no shares.